john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

-## Named functions are either function declaration or expressions.
+## A function declaration or expressions.
 A **function declaration** is a common way defining a function.
 Function declarations are hoisted (i.e. how the browser parses JavaScript reading through once and executing on the second pass) with it's contents to the top level.
 This even applies to function declarations inside a function which would be hoisted to the top.
 Here's an example of a function declaration:
 ```JavaScript
   function addDeclaration(num1, num2) {